onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 				)
 ```

-To which the finished product could look something like (using automatically generated intervals):
+The finished product could look something like this (using automatically generated intervals):

 ![](/images/MapExample.png)

 # Construction
-Only the essential parts, message me if interested in more :)
+Only the essential parts are included; message me if you're interested in more details :)

-Using the maps already integrated in SAS, the different parts of the map has to be allocated to different datasets to display them in different positions on the map.
-This means based on the ID (municipial code in this example), create different datasets:
+Using the maps already integrated in SAS, the different parts of the map need to be allocated to different datasets to display them in various positions.
+This involves creating different datasets based on the ID (municipal code in this example):

 ```sas
 /* Mainland Danmark */